confluentinc/ksql/docs/how-to-guides/use-a-custom-timestamp-field.md

 SET 'auto.offset.reset' = 'earliest';
 ```

-Create a stream `s1` that has a timestamp column`, `ts`.
+Create a stream `s1` that has a timestamp column, `ts`.
 Notice that the `timestamp` property hasn't been set yet.
 This will make it easier to see how the functionality behaves later in this guide.

 ```sql
 CREATE STREAM s1 (